PauPascualMas/Mouse_Atlas_From_Raw/README.md

 **R3** = 10bp UMI;
 **I1** = sample index;

-To download the genome and annotation reference used later in the alignment, run `genome_and_annotation_download.sh` Optimized references: [Enhanced Gene Recovery](https://www.biorxiv.org/content/10.1101/2022.04.26.489449v1.full) and [The Pool Lab](https://www.thepoollab.org/resources)
+To download the genome and annotation reference used later in the alignment, run `download_genome_and_annot.sh` Optimized references: [Enhanced Gene Recovery](https://www.biorxiv.org/content/10.1101/2022.04.26.489449v1.full) and [The Pool Lab](https://www.thepoollab.org/resources)

 ## 1. Stage Classification and Merging Lanes